 December 2016 – Seventh fiscal year ends with 797 members (~360,000 cows, 9.59 billion pounds of milk).

 January 2017 – The co-op becomes a member of the Animal Agriculture Alliance, a nonprofit organization that helps bridge the communication gap between farm and fork.
-AAA works to connect key food industry stakeholders, engage food chain influencers and promote consumer choice by helping them better understand modern animal agriculture, and protect by exposing those who threaten our nation’s food security with damaging misinformation.
+AAA works to connect key food community stakeholders, engage food chain influencers and promote consumer choice by helping them better understand modern animal agriculture, and protect by exposing those who threaten our nation’s food security with damaging misinformation.

 March 2017 – DBMMC expands lobbying presence in Washington, D.C. with the hiring of Michael Torrey Associates.